-In this Azure PowerShell article, We will discuss the syntax and usage of the New-AzStorageContext PowerShell command with certain examples.
+In this Azure PowerShell article, We will discuss How to create the Azure Storage context using the PowerShell command New-AzStorageContext, the syntax, and usage of the New-AzStorageContext PowerShell command with certain examples.

 New-AzStorageContext